 Yep, I was disappointed.
 Turns out it’s a Bluetooth mouse and I didn’t have Bluetooth in my PC.
 So there I was with the mouse I really wanted and no way to use it.

 I’ll admit that I bought this dongle from another source, but in the months since, I’ve brought it to Solid Signal at a great price so that you all can have the same experience I have.
 Since adding Bluetooth to my PC I’ve also been able to pair a wireless headset so I can go through teleconferences without looking like I’m wearing some 80s knockoff headphones, and even patched in a Bluetooth speaker for when I do actually want everyone to hear.
-I’ve found that everything that’s designed to work with Bluetooth, from keyboards to mobile devices, will pair with it and I’ll be honest, it’s one of those little investments I can’t believe I didn’t make earlier.
+I found something out.
+Eerything that works with Bluetooth, from keyboards to mobile devices, will pair with it.
+Honestly, it’s one of those little investments I can’t believe I didn’t make earlier.

 and adding the devices.
-This is a Bluetooth 4.0 dongle so it’s going to work with anything you give it, and in most cases you won’t even have to enter a passcode to pair your devices.
+This is a Bluetooth 4.0 dongle.
+It won’t work with some of the very latest headphones.
+But it’s going to work with practically anything else you give it.
+In most cases you won’t even have to enter a passcode to pair your devices.
 Super easy, I’m telling you.

 It was one of those purchase I can’t live without now that I’ve made it.
 How about giving it a try?